 Lumbar cushions

-Lumbar cushions provide extra support for your lower back, whether in bed or during the day in a chair.
+Lumbar cushions provide additional support for your lower back, whether in bed or during the day in a chair.
 Choose a cushion with an ergonomic shape to fit the natural curve of your back.

 The 5 Best Mattresses for Back Pain (2024)